 My Passion for Genealogy and Family History

 This obsession, and yes it is an obsession, is both intriguing and revealing about my ancestors and myself.
-Besides a tendency to be obsessive (I call it passion for my hobby) I can add to that, tenacity and a very curious nature – some may say nosey, I couldn’t possibly comment.
+Besides a tendency to be obsessive.
+I call passion, I can add to that, tenacity and a very curious nature – some may say nosey, I couldn’t possibly comment.

-After two days of lifting the heavy ledgers off the shelves (No such fun to be had today) I ordered 23 certificates at £5 each (currently £9.25).
-After which my husband asked the question “How much is this hobby going to cost!”
-The truth is over the years – well I hate to think, the fuel, the hotel stays, subscriptions, magazines, the visits to churches and church yards, villages, and of course TIME pouring over documents, entering information into a computer , – well you get the picture.
+After two days of lifting the heavy ledgers off the shelves (No such fun to be had today) I ordered 23 certificates at £5 each (currently £11*).
+After which my husband asked the question “How much is this going to cost!”
+The truth is over the years – well I hate to think, the fuel, the hotel stays, subscriptions, magazines, the visits to churches and churchyards, villages, and of course TIME pouring over documents, entering information on to a computer , – well you get the picture.
 When I first started everything was written out by hand – I shudder at that now.

 It’s been a fascinating journey and I have loved most of it – not sure my late Mother was over the moon when I found out her parents didn’t get married until she was 4.
 But there were extenuating circumstances.